-A new favourite in our house, these zucchini muffins with chocolate chips are so good!
+A new favourite in our house, these zucchini chocolate chip muffins are so good!
 Ready in around 35-minutes, they are perfect for school lunches or an on-the-go snack.
 Did I mention the chocolate chip part?

 "Don't ever let a recipe tell you how many chocolate chips to put in.
-You measure that shit with your heart."Unknown
+You measure that shit with your heart."Molly McClanahan

 I am always scrambling to find new snacks to add to my daughter's lunchbox.
 Since I began making these muffins, she hasn't wanted anything else!
 I can't say I blame her, they are so tasty.